Best Day Hiking Backpack: 2023 10 Top Models

 The Nano is made with 15D siliconized nylon fabric that maximizes strength while minimizing weight.
 The manufacturers claim that this allows the pack to carry up to a 20kg load, but the lack of padding in the back or shoulders means we’d only recommend this one for carrying soft, light loads on shorter day hikes or side trips when basecamping.

-Understandably, this pack doesn’t boast the same kind of feature set, support, cushioning, durability, or compartmentalization as other packs in our review – or any feature set at all, for that matter.
+This pack doesn’t boast the same kind of feature set, support, cushioning, durability, or compartmentalization as other packs in our review – or any feature set at all, for that matter.
 All you get is a simple, surprisingly sturdy little pack that scrunches down to a tiny little bundle and weighs less than your average glove.

 Specs